rohanblueboybaijal/pclub_selection/README.md

 # pclub_selection
 Selection process questions

-References for Polynomial Regression:
+1.References for Polynomial Regression:

-  Medium article by Nhan Tran on Polynomial Regression ML blog on vectorized implementation
+Medium article by Nhan Tran on Polynomial Regression
+ML blog on vectorized implementation

-References for Lasso Regression:
+2.References for Lasso Regression:

-  University of Washington course on Coursera for maths and derivation and algorithm Data Blog for implementation
+University of Washington course on Coursera for maths and derivation and algorithm
+Data Blog for implementation